Regulation of the contents and labelling of fertilisers sold in Victoria helps to manage the risks associated with its use in agriculture.

 Guide to Victorian fertiliser regulations

 It should be read in conjunction with the Regulations.
+Manage these risks with the following requirements:

 National code of practice for fertiliser description and labelling